unicornio8/checkoutapi-docs/source/includes/_checkout-api.md

 * Customer confirms everything, and presses the 'Buy' button.
 * Order is created, but in a preliminary state.
 * Customer gets redirected to the PayPal site, to input his or her PayPal account details.
+* The success of failure is communicated through the redirect link provided by the API clients.

+Regarding the state of the order, in case of success it will be complete.
+In case of failure, the order will remain as preliminary for some time (the time period is not controlled by team Atlas).
+During that time customers can still try to pay for their order.
+After that, the order will be canceled.

 To know how all of this takes place in the checkout process using our component, please read the section to [create a checkout](#creating-a-checkout).